-The work in the Wisdom and Culture Lab is oriented to a multitude of projects, but is guided by two key themes:
+The work in the Wisdom and Culture Lab is guided by two broad themes:

-- Demystifying wisdom -- a “philosopher’s stone” in behavioral sciences.
-Is there a unique quality distinguishing human excellence beyond abstract intelligence and existing personality dimensions or is wisdom just a pipedream?
-To address this question, we aim to uncover misconceptions about wisdom and identify psychological processes that enable people to think, feel, and act wisely.
+- Demystifying wisdom: a “philosopher’s stone” in behavioral, cognitive and social sciences.
+Are there unique qualities distinguishing sound judgment beyond abstract intelligence and personality dimensions?
+Or is wisdom just a pipedream?
+To address this question, we aim to uncover misconceptions about wisdom and identify psychological processes that enable people to reason wisely.

-- Modeling of cultural change: For at least 150 years, social scientists have developed lofty theories about the origins and evolution of culture and the role of culture for psychology.
-Most of these theories have not been adequately tested, relying on anecdotal and cross-sectional observations.
-We aim to shift the paradigm by starting to study and model change in cultural and accompanying psychological processes.
+- Modeling of cultural change: Social scientists have developed lofty theories about the origins and evolution of culture and the role of social and ecological processes for human nature.
+Most of these theories rely on anecdotes and cross-sectional observations.
+We aim to shift the paradigm by studying and model changein cultural and psychological processes.

 Check out this article "How Scientists are Using Artificial Intelligence" which refers to our lab's work on the use of LLMs in research.